gids-dadi/Portfolio-setup-and-mobile-version-skeleton-repeat-/README.md

-Portfolio-setup-and-mobile-version-skeleton
+#Gideon's Portfolio-setup-and-mobile-version-skeleton

 Description of the project.
 My personal portfolio project.
 A clone of figma, it contains informtion about my tech skills and competencies.

 Built With: HTML and CSS

-Live Demo (if available)
+Live Demo
 https://gids-dadi.github.io/Portfolio-setup-and-mobile-version-skeleton-repeat-/

+## Getting Started

+This is an exercise required creating a repo, adding a .gitignore file, setting two different sections of the portfolio site and linters for html&css.

 👤 Author1
 Gideon Dadi